ansible/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

 To visualize this, imagine a 'sandwich' consisting of a top and bottom layer of bytes, a layer of conversion between, and all text type in the center.

-Unicode Sandwich Common Borders: Places to convert bytes to text in controller code
+Unicode Sandwich common borders: places to convert bytes to text in controller code
 -----------------------------------------------------------------------------------

 This is a partial list of places where we have to convert to and from bytes